m1ndflay3r/libalm/README.md

     alxor <str1> <str2> <outvar>
 Bitwise XOR.
 Takes two strings of any size (shortest is left padded with 0s), and performs bit for bit comparison, writing a 0 for every like bit pair and a 1 for every unlike bit pair.
 Stores result under \<outvar\>.

+    alxnor <str1> <str2> <outvar>
+Bitwise XNOR.
+Takes two strings of any size (shortest is left padded with 0s), and performs bit for bit comparison, writing a 1 for every like bit pair and a 0 for every unlike bit pair.
+Stores result under \<outvar\>.

+    aland <str1> <str2> <outvar>
+Bitwise AND.
+Takes two strings of any size (shortest is left padded with 0s), and performs bit for bit comparison, writing a 1 if both bits are 1 and a 0 otherwise.
+Stores result under \<outvar\>.

+    alor <str1> <str2> <outvar>
+Bitwise OR.
+Takes two strings of any size (shortest is left padded with 0s), and performs bit for bit comparison, writing a 1 if either bit is 1 and a 0 otherwise.
+Stores result under \<outvar\>.

+    alnor <str1> <str2> <outvar>
+Bitwise NOR.
+Takes two strings of any size (shortest is left padded with 0s), and performs bit for bit comparison, writing a 1 if both bits are 0 and a 0 otherwise.
+Stores result under \<outvar\>.

+    alnand <str1> <str2> <outvar>
+Bitwise NAND.
+Takes two strings of any size (shortest is left padded with 0s), and performs bit for bit comparison, writing a 1 if either bit is 0 and a 0 otherwise.
+Stores result under \<outvar\>.

+    alnot <str> <outvar>
+Bitwise NOT.
+Takes a string and writes its inverse (every 1 becomes a 0, every 0 a 1).
+Result is stored under <outvar>.